patelharsh21/200-days/README.md

 Worked on the syncnet module and Feature extraction in lip reading project
 ## Day 27
 Setup cuda toolkit and cudnn
 Created encoder decoder using tensorflow and used encoder for classification task in mnist dataset
+## Day 28